How Do You Choose

 The Best Magnesium Supplement?

-Many magnesium products contain compounds that are not easily absorbed or only provide a small amount of elemental magnesium.
-Ask for the manufacturer’s certificate of analysis ("COA") to review for label claims and heavy metal content.
+Many magnesium products contain compounds that are not easily absorbed or only provide a minimal amount of elemental magnesium.
+To ensure quality, request the manufacturer's Certificate of Analysis (COA) to verify label claims and check for heavy metal content.

-Most magnesium tablets and capsules come in 400mg servings, with the body only able to absorb ~20% of the actual mineral because of how they are made.
-So, while you think you’re getting 400 mg of magnesium when you’re really only absorbing 80 mg!
+Most magnesium tablets and capsules are available in 400 mg servings, but the body can only absorb about 20% of the mineral due to their formulation.
+This means that while you believe you're getting 400 mg of magnesium, you're actually only absorbing around 80 mg!

 Research has shown that someone experiencing ongoing stressful situations can quickly use up magnesium reserves in the body, leaving them without enough for other important body structures to work correctly.
 Stress increases the amount of magnesium expelled by the body, speeding up this path to deficiency.
 And without supplemental magnesium, it's easy to get stuck in a cycle that is hard to recover from.